Services Industries Insights About Us Careers

-Here are the top wins companies can expect when they look beyond temp agencies and third-party logistics options to find a partner that supports a holistic, best-in-class warehouse management approach.
+Here are the top wins manufacturers can expect when they look beyond temp agencies and third-party logistics options to find a partner that supports best-in-class management approach to optimizing internal logistics operations.

-Outsourcing warehousing, distribution and logistics is a big decision that shouldn’t be taken lightly.
-When a manufacturer or retailer decides to focus on core activities and allocate less energy, time, and labor to fulfillment, it will often call on a temporary staffing firm or third-party logistics (3PL) provider for help.
+Outsourcing internal logistics management is a big decision that shouldn’t be taken lightly.
+When a manufacturer or retailer decides to focus on core activities and allocate less energy, time and labor to fulfillment, it will often call on a temporary staffing firm or third-party logistics (3PL) provider for help.

-“Many warehouse operators are overwhelmed right now due to labor constraints, supply chain interruptions, lack of physical space, and other pain points,” says Joe Tague, Canon Business Process Services’ (Canon) director, warehouse services.
+“Many internal logistics operations are overwhelmed right now due to labor constraints, supply chain interruptions, lack of physical space, and other pain points,” says James Flora, solutions consultant, warehouse and distribution at Canon.
 “The same companies are having problems meeting deadlines, their service level agreements (SLAs) are slipping, and slowdowns in receiving, put-away and shipping pipelines are negatively impacting customer service.”

-Canon takes these burdens off a warehouse or DC operator’s plate and serves up the people, processes and technology that companies need to run their logistics operations like well-oiled machines.
-This helps companies look at their warehouse operations process holistically to tackle current challenges and at their financial P&L to optimize and identify efficiencies.
+Canon takes these burdens off an internal logistics operator’s plate and serves up the people, processes and technology that companies need to run their operations like a well-oiled machine.
+This helps companies look at their operations holistically to tackle current challenges and at their financial P&L to optimize and identify efficiencies.

-Here are the five wins that companies can count on when they adopt these best-in-class warehouse management strategies:
+Here are the five wins that companies can count on when they adopt these best-in-class internal logistics management strategies:

 1. Improved labor management

-Warehouse and logistics labor is hard to come by right now and in some cases, even harder to retain.
-The popularity of e-commerce combined with the global pandemic and an already-constrained labor market converged to create an ongoing shortage of warehouse workers.
-To help manufacturers and distributors tackle these mounting challenges, Canon recruits, trains and provides career paths for warehouse associates.
+Manufacturing facility and logistics labor is hard to come by right now and in some cases, even harder to retain.
+The popularity of e-commerce and a constrained labor market have created an ongoing shortage of warehouse workers.
+To help manufacturers and distributors tackle these mounting challenges, Canon recruits, trains and provides career paths for manufacturing facility associates.

-By offering a holistic, permanent solution to warehouse labor shortages, Canon helps companies build out employee-centric cultures and establish a foundation for long-term success, versus just providing temporary solutions to escalating problems.
+By offering a holistic, permanent solution to manufacturing facility labor shortages, Canon helps companies build out employee-centric cultures and establish a foundation for long-term success, versus just providing temporary solutions to escalating problems.

-“When you can turn your employees into problem solvers, those associates get engaged with their work and understand the metrics that make your company succeed,” says James Flora, Canon’s solutions consultant, warehouse and distribution.
+“When you can turn your employees into problem solvers, those associates get engaged with their work and understand the metrics that make your company succeed,” says James Flora.
 “That can be very transformational in the logistics environment.”

-After first addressing the areas of a warehouse that are most in need of optimization, Canon then works toward making the entire, end-to-end operation a world-class facility—from top to bottom and all points in between.
+After first addressing the areas of a manufacturing facility that are most in need of optimization, Canon then works toward making the entire, end-to-end operation a world-class facility—from top to bottom and all points in between.

 At a high level, this involves analyzing the complete product journey as it’s received at the dock, put into inventory, added to an order, packed, and shipped out the door.
 Canon breaks the various processes down, putting the right procedures in place to optimize those activities, establish quantifiable metrics for each, and then compares the operation with industry benchmarks and best practices.